martindevans/martindevans.me/_posts/2023-01-01-2022-Retrospective.md

 ## WasmBox

-Our next project after Ephemeris is a total change of direction: we're developing a WebAssembly (WASM) integration for Unity.
+Our next project after Overcrowded is a total change of direction: we're developing a WebAssembly (WASM) integration for Unity.
 This is based on [wasmtime-dotnet](https://github.com/bytecodealliance/wasmtime-dotnet) and extends it with a number of features such as safe job system support, precompiling WASM at build time etc. We'll be releasing this very soon, feel free to contact me (martin@placeholder-software.co.uk) if this is something you'd be interested in testing out.

 # Blogging